Written by Rob Browning, Head Volleyball Coach, Saint Mary’s College

-As the club volleyball season gets underway, I would like to share some thoughts on my experience Coaching Volleyball players from 8 to 14 years old.
+As the club volleyball season gets underway, I would like to share some thoughts on my experience coaching volleyball players from 8 to 14 years old.
 I will do this in parts over the next couple of months.

-It’s great when kids are excited to play volleyball, and it’s even better when we can teach them in a way that will stoke the fires without burning them out, and still helping them develop into great players.
+It’s great when kids are excited to play volleyball, and it’s even better when we can teach them in a way that will stoke the fires without burning them out, and still help them develop into great players.

 When young kids start playing volleyball we often make the mistake of limiting their development by labeling them.
 “We want you to be a middle!”
 Wait…what?
 We want him to be a middle because he’s tall?
 Or because she isn’t catching on to forearm passing as quickly as we’d like?
 She’s 10!